originalsteve51/mingo/README.md

 for access to the Spotify API.
 These are obtained from the Spotify API dashboard after you sign on.

+## Set the environment without starting the program with set_env.sh
 The environment variables can be set from a script.
 For example, save the following in set_env.sh.

 `export SPOTIPY_CLIENT_ID="your-app-client-id"`